-Proceeds from the Ethics in Business & Community awards luncheon benefit the Samaritan Counseling Center, a non-profit counseling center that provides professional counseling, integrative medicine and community education to prevent and treat abuse, teach healthy life skills, and strengthen families.
-The Center serves children and adults of all ages who are struggling with a variety of problems such as stress, depression, abuse and addiction.
-The Samaritan Center’s Hope for Heroes program has received statewide recognition for helping service members and military families heal the emotional wounds of war and reintegrate back into our community.
+Proceeds from the Ethics in Business & Community awards luncheon benefit the Samaritan Counseling Center.
+The Center provides professional counseling to prevent and treat abuse, teach healthy life skills, and strengthen families.
+The Center serves children and adults of all ages who are struggling with a variety of problems.
+These include such as stress, depression, abuse and addiction.
+The Samaritan Center’s Hope for Heroes program has received statewide recognition.
+They help service members and military families heal the emotional wounds of war and reintegrate back into our community.
 Visit www.samaritan-center.org for more information about the Center.